quantling/discriminative_lexicon_model/docs/source/mapping.rst

 The other matrix LDL requires is a S-matrix (i.e., :math:`\mathbf{S}`). :math:`\mathbf{S}` can also be called a meaning matrix or an outcome matrix. :math:`\mathbf{S}` also has words as rows as :math:`\mathbf{C}`, but :math:`\mathbf{S}`'s columns are semantic dimensions.
 Therefore, rows of :math:`\mathbf{S}` can be understood as semantic vectors of words.

-While :math:`\mathbf{S}` can be obtained by embedding techniques such as word2vec, pyldl offers a way of approximating words' semantic vectors by those words' inflectional information.
+While :math:`\mathbf{S}` can be obtained by embedding techniques such as word2vec, discriminative_lexicon_model offers a way of approximating words' semantic vectors by those words' inflectional information.
 The semantic vectors created in this method are called "simulated semantic vectors" [6]_.

 .. code-block:: python